Haydens-Hub/auto-publish/README.md

 to roll down a migration use: npx migrate down to roll a migration down from a certain version onwards use: npx migrate down<migration-name>
-to roll a SINGLE migration down, use npx migrate down <migration-name> --single

-Currently, ts-migrate-mongoose is being used for the migrations.
+to roll a SINGLE migration down, use npx migrate down <migration-name> --single For the migration-name, remember not to include the timestamp A Currently, ts-migrate-mongoose is being used for the migrations.
 There is the Old Post migration, which is not being handled by it, but I am unsure of whether the old schema will be used or not.